codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-specs.md

 ### Create a service specification
+As the next resource, you will create a service specification to expose your application to external traffic.

-* Create a `Service` specification for the application you want to deploy, using the example below.
+* Create a `service.yaml` specification for the application you want to deploy, using the example below.
-  Create it in the same folder in which you saved the `rollouts.yaml` specification.
+  > Create it in the same folder in which you saved the `rollouts.yaml` specification.

 ```yaml
 apiVersion: v1